Susanhuynh/Data-Engineering-with-AWS-Nanodegree-Udacity/1_dend_aws_data_modeling/README.md

 **NoSQL Database and Relational Database does not replace each other for all tasks.
 Both do different tasks extremely well, and should be utilized for the use cases they fit best.**

+###Relational Data Models
+- The importance of Relational Database:
+    + Standardize of data model
+    + Flexibility in adding and altering tables
+    + Data Integrity
+    + SQL
+    + Simplicity
+    + Intuitive Organization

+- **OLAP vs OLTP**
+    + Online Analytical Processing (OLAP): Databases optimized for these workloads allow for complext analytical and ad hoc queries.
+These type of databases are optimized for reads.
+    + Online Transactional Processing (OLTP): Databases optimized for these workloads allow for les complex queries in large volumne.
+These types of queries for these databases are read, insert, update and delete.

+- **Normalization**
+    + The process of structuring a relational database in accordance with a series of normal forms in order to reduce data redundancy and increase data integrity.
+    + We dont want or need extra copies of our data, this is data redundancy.
+We want to be able to update data in on place and have that be the source of truth, that is data integrity.
+    + Objectives of Normal Form:
+        ++ To free the databse from unwanted insertions, updates and delete dependencies.
+        ++ To reduce the need for refactoring the database as new types of data are introduced ++ To make the relational model more informative to users.
+        ++ To make the database neutral to the query statistics.
+    + The proces of normalization is a step by step process:
+        ++ First Normal Form (1NF):
+            +++ Atomic values: each cell contains unique and single values
+            +++ Be able to add data without altering tables
+            +++ Seperate different relations into different tables
+            +++ Keep relationships between tables together with foreign keys ++ Second Normal Form (2NF):
+            +++ Reach 1NF
+            +++ All columns in the table must rely on the Primary Key ++ Third Normal Form (3NF):
+            +++ Reach 2NF
+            +++ No transitive dependencies

+    + Denormalization: Muse be done in ready heavy workloads to increase performance.